oumist/lab1-git-race/description.md

 	http://lab1-git-race-app-env.eu-west-3.elasticbeanstalk.com

-	If any modification is made to the repository, we must use the command "git push" to push the changes to the CodeCommit branch and then use "eb deploy" to re-run the Elastic Beanstalk environment with the update.
+	If any modification is made to the repository, we must use the command **git push** to push the changes to the CodeCommit branch and then use **eb deploy** to re-run the Elastic Beanstalk environment with the update.

-	NOTE:
+### NOTE:
-		- If any of the "eb" commands are not working, it is possible to use the command "python <python-scripts-folder>/eb-script.py"
+		- If any of the **eb** commands is not working, it is possible to use the command **python <python-scripts-folder>/eb-script.py**